 Astrid S. Tuminez, President, Utah Valley University

-"SkillCo is a groundbreaking platform that not only transforms students' academic transcripts into skill-based portfolios but also helps them recognize the value of their education in real time," said Astrid S. Tuminez, President of Utah Valley University.
+"Skillco is a groundbreaking platform that not only transforms students' academic transcripts into skill-based portfolios but also helps them recognize the value of their education in real time," said Astrid S. Tuminez, President of Utah Valley University.
 "By mapping their coursework to tangible skills, students can clearly see how their efforts contribute to their career readiness and employability.
-UVU’s Excellence and Innovation Initiative (e2i) is proud to have been critical in developing SkillCo, providing support that enabled the creation of a platform that could transform the student and employer experience in building Utah’s workforce."
+UVU’s Excellence and Innovation Initiative (e2i) is proud to have been critical in developing Skillco, providing support that enabled the creation of a platform that could transform the student and employer experience in building Utah’s workforce."

 “At the heart of Skillco’s innovation is a commitment to empowering students with the tools they need to succeed," said Kyle Reyes, V.P. of Institutional Advancement and Associate Professor of Education at UVU.
 "Skillco empowers our students to identify and develop the skills they need for success in their academic and professional journeys.
 I believe Skillco will transform how students connect their education to workplace relevancy."

-"SkillCo began as an igniter project, an idea developed by UVU students who turned to our e2i program for the skilled team members needed to bring their vision to life," said Tammy Clark, UVU's Associate Provost for Academic Innovation.
+"Skillco began as an igniter project, an idea developed by UVU students who turned to our e2i program for the skilled team members needed to bring their vision to life," said Tammy Clark, UVU's Associate Provost for Academic Innovation.
 "This collaboration gave our students hands-on experience working on a project that transitioned into a successful startup.
-Some of the e2i students involved were later hired as full-time employees at SkillCo, showcasing the powerful connection between education and career pathways that e2i fosters.
+Some of the e2i students involved were later hired as full-time employees at Skillco, showcasing the powerful connection between education and career pathways that e2i fosters.
 It's a testament to the impact our program can have on both student success and innovative ventures."

 In addition, Mountainland Technical College (MTECH) is preparing to implement Skillco in the coming months.